How to train a model in Python

 print(f"Final loss: {loss.numpy():.4f}")--OUTPUT--Final loss: 0.6912

-• tape.gradient() uses this recording to compute the gradients of the loss with respect to the model's weights.
+tape.gradient()to find the gradients of the loss with respect to the model's trainable variables. - Finally,

 Using early stopping and callbacks